Patrick Conlon (politician): Parliament

 Conlon was first elected to the South Australian House of Assembly as the member for the south-western Adelaide seat of Elder at the 1997 election with a 52.6 percent two-party vote from a 6.1 percent two-party swing.
 Conlon won a 53.7 percent two-party vote at the 2002 election.
 The 2006 election saw Conlon win a 64.9 percent two-party vote.
 The 2010 election saw Conlon win a 53.6 percent two-party vote.

 Conlon served in many portfolios between 2002 and 2013 as a senior cabinet member, including Government Enterprises, Police, Emergency Services, Energy, Infrastructure, Transport, Industrial Relations, State/Local Government Relations, Housing and Urban Development, and Transport and Infrastructure.

 After announcing in September 2012 his intention not to recontest his parliamentary seat at the 2014 election, Conlon announced in early March 2013 that he would immediately take up a salaried position with national law firm MinterEllison in Adelaide for the equivalent of three days per week.

 Personal life

 Conlon and his wife Tania have two daughters; Sadie Conlon born in December 2004 and Jemima Conlon.
-His hobbies include supporting the Port Adelaide Magpies, fishing, fine wine, and cooking.
+His hobbies include supporting the Port Adelaide Football Club, fishing, fine wine, and cooking.